May 13, 2021 Namiko

 Q2: What are critical 3Ss and 4Cs in Agile?

-In contrast to how development happed in waterfall manner, what is important in the new normal "Agile" is said to be the three S's - Sprints, Standups, and Stories.
+In contrast to how development happens in a waterfall manner, what is important in the new normal “Agile” is said to be the three S’s – Sprints, Standups, and Stories.

-Agile testing work around regular feedback from the end user, it also addresses a common problem many software teams have, which is building the wrong solution because the team misinterprets a feature relying on their engineering instincts, rather than what the requirement says or what the end users may want.
-In order to take action based on those user feedbacks, managing in sprints, having regular standups and understanding user stories (journey) is crucial.
+Agile testing works around regular feedback from the end user, it also addresses a common problem many software teams have, which is building the wrong solution because the team misinterprets a feature relying on their engineering instincts, rather than what the requirement says or what the end users may want.
+In order to take action based on user feedback, managing in sprints, having regular standups, and understanding user stories (journey) is crucial.

 Q3: Do we need test cases in agile?

-As we know, Agile testing reduces documentation – quick response over process or neat documentations.
-Therefore, it is flexible and highly responsive to changes based on feedbacks coming from users but it could get messy and we think test cases are must even in agile.
+As we know, Agile testing reduces documentation – quick response over process or neat documentation.
+Therefore, it is flexible and highly responsive to changes based on the feedback coming from users but it could get messy and we think test cases are a must even in agile.

 So yes, in agile we do need test cases.
-Based on stories we mentioned earlier, we create test scenarios, and based on test scenarios, we create test cases.
-Because at the end of the sprint, developers and testers are required to perform per-sprint closure activities, which we want to use as an evidence to prove what we were set to do has been completed.
-If your team lacks test cases and track record of bugs, that raises a red flag.
+Based on the stories we mentioned earlier, we create test scenarios and based on test scenarios, we create test cases.
+Because at the end of the sprint, developers and testers are required to perform per-sprint closure activities, which we want to use as evidence to prove what we were set to do has been completed.
+If your team lacks test cases and a track record of bugs, that raises a red flag.

 Q4: Does it require change in team structure?